Segilmez06/tym/README.md

 No additional installation required.

-If you want to execute from a shell don't forget to update your `PATH` variable.
+If you want to execute TYM from a shell don't forget to update your `PATH` variable.

 ## Usage